Have you ever noticed that some foods keep you feeling full longer? And others give you the munchies an hour later?

-Combine oats, almond milk, chia seeds, maple syrup, cinnamon and water together in a large tupperware container.
+Combine oats, almond milk, chia seeds, maple syrup, cinnamon and water together in a large Tupperware container.
 Stir well to mix.
 Seal and place in the fridge overnight (or for at least 8 hours).

-In the morning, remove the mixture from the fridge and put in a bowl.
+In the morning, remove the mixture from the fridge and put it in a bowl.
 Heat in a microwave, then top it with the blueberries and slivered almonds, maybe a drizzle of honey.
 Delicious!

 If you are curious about preparing and eating more whole foods, get on the waitlist for the Fall Rewind - a five-day whole food detox for beginners.
 I will guide you through the planning, shopping, meal plan and preparation that will make you feel great by the end of our five days together.
 Promise!
 Sign up here now.